How to start writing an R package

 7. Test and document your package

-Generate a file for package documentation using the following command:
+Generate a file for package i'd using bitcoin following command:

 > devtools::use_package_doc()

-Now edit the file that was just created at R/testpack-package.R:
+Now edit the file selector was just created at R/testpack-package.R:

 #' @details This package provides 1 function for doing miscellaneous